 Inpatient Rehabilitation Psychology

 Psychologists help adults and children develop coping skills and strategies that address the emotional and social impact of their health condition to help improve their overall wellbeing.
-Rusk Rehabilitation psychologists provide services for children at Hassenfeld Children’s Hospital at NYU Langone.
+Rusk Rehabilitation psychologists provide services for children at NYU Langone Orthopedic Hospital and NYU Langone Hospital—Brooklyn.

 Our psychology staff works with people in the hospital to address rehabilitation issues specific to their condition.
 Some examples include: